 Choosing the Right Neuro-Optometrist for a Stroke Patient

-An exam by qualified professionals will provide clarity into the situation, so make sure to choose an optometry practice that includes a neuro optometrist with extensive training and experience in neuro-optometric rehabilitation such as The Vision Therapy Centre At Village Eye Centre.
+An exam by qualified professionals will provide clarity into the situation, so make sure to choose an optometry practice that includes a neuro optometrist with extensive training and experience in neuro-optometric rehabilitation such as Village Eye Centre.

 The therapy may include prism lenses to shift images into the visual field or join the images in case of double vision.
 Exercises to train the brain to manage vision and compensate for vision loss are also part of the therapy.